Maryland v. King: Background and procedural posture

-Decision and Dissenting Opinion
+Decision and dissenting opinion

-The decision was close, 5-4 in favor of Maryland.
+The Court ruled 5-4 in favor of Maryland.
 The majority opinion, written by Justice Anthony Kennedy, described Maryland's law as follows:

 The Act authorizes Maryland law enforcement authorities to collect DNA samples from "an individual who is charged with... a crime of violence or an attempt to commit a crime of violence; or... burglary or an attempt to commit burglary."

 Maryland law defines a crime of violence to include murder, rape, first-degree assault, kidnaping, arson, sexual assault, and a variety of other serious crimes.
 Once taken, a DNA sample may not be processed or placed in a database before the individual is arraigned (unless the individual consents).
 It is then that a judicial officer ensures that there is probable cause to detain the arrestee on a qualifying serious offense.

 If "all qualifying criminal charges are determined to be unsupported by probable cause... the DNA sample shall be immediately destroyed."
 DNA samples are also destroyed if "a criminal action begun against the individual... does not result in a conviction,... the conviction is finally reversed or vacated and no new trial is permitted "or "the individual is granted an unconditional pardon."